Complyance, tax advisors, and industry leaders are jointly conducting a free e-invoicing webinar.

 Hospitals and medical service providers are required to issue e-Invoices that capture detailed billing information, ensuring accuracy and compliance with Malaysian tax regulations.
 This involves changes in the way invoices are generated and submitted, especially in a sector as varied as healthcare, where billing can involve self-paying patients, insurance claims, or corporate arrangements.

-Key Healthcare E-Invoicing Scenarios
+Key Healthcare e-Invoicing Scenarios

 Issuing Invoices in Healthcare